The taskbar in Qt Design Studio can display following types of output:

 - Deployment - Errors encountered between building an application successfully and starting it on a device.

-The pane filters out irrelevant output from the build tools and presents the issues in an organized way.
+The view filters out irrelevant output from the build tools and presents the issues in an organized way.
 To further filter the output by type, select (Filter Tree) and then select a filter.

-Right-clicking on a line brings up a context menu with actions that you can apply to the contents of the line.
-You can remove a line, copy its contents to the clipboard, or search the Internet for a solution using the contents of the line as search criteria.
-In addition, you can show a version control annotation view of the line that causes the error message.
+Select one or several lines to apply context-menu actions to their contents.
+You can remove the selected lines or copy their contents to the clipboard.
+For single lines, you can search the Internet for a solution using the contents of the line as search criteria or open a version control annotation view of the line that causes the error message.

 To navigate to the corresponding source code, click an issue or select Show in Editor in the context menu.
 The entry must contain the name of the file where the issue was found.

-To view more information about an issue in the Compile Output pane, select Show Output in the context menu.
+To view more information about an issue in Compile Output, select Show Output in the context menu.

 To jump from one issue to the next or previous one, press F6 and Shift+F6.

-By default, the Issues pane is cleared on a new build.
-To keep the issues from the previous build rounds, deselect Tools > Options > Build & Run > General > Clear issues list on new build.
+By default, the Issues view is cleared on a new build.
+To keep the issues from the previous build rounds, deselect Edit > Preferences > Build & Run > General > Clear issues list on new build.

-In the Search Results pane, you can search through projects, files on a file system or the currently open files:
+In Search Results, you can search through projects, files on a file system or the currently open files:

 The search results are stored in the search history (1) from which you can select earlier searches.